What the heck is a “Ball of Twine”?

 - Stopping to look at the “World’s Largest Ball of Twine” and making fun of it

-- A “World’s Largest Ball of Twine” visit counts as long as at least two riders, including at least one tour member, arrive via motorcycle.
-After all, these things are best shared.
+- A “World’s Largest Ball of Twine” visit counts as long as the riders, including at least one tour member, arrive via motorcycle.
+These things are best shared, so it’s recommended that you ride with someone.

 - Others may join the visit (the more the merrier), but non-riders do not count toward visit credit, and may not complain about the destination, route to/from the destination, or activities along the way.